 Know What to Do If You Get Into An Accident

-“No one expects to be involved in a car accident,” notes accident attorneys at Nagle & Associates, “Car accidents are unpredictable, frightening, and—too often—life changing.”
+“Spring weather can often times be unpredictable, so be prepared for drastic changes and take the proper precautions while driving on roads this spring,” note accident attorneys at Manchin Ferretti Injury Law.
 If you do find yourself in a car accident this Spring, knowing how to handle a car accident situation can help reduce stress and anxiety.

 Following an accident, you should immediately get to a safe spot nearby.
 Check to see if anyone needs prompt medical attention.
 Call 911 for medical assistance and wait for police to arrive.
 While you wait, if you are able, take photos of the accident scene, get the other drivers contact information and insurance company information.
 If you believe you are unharmed after an accident, it is still recommended to receive medical attention as some injuries are not immediately apparent.

 Potholes are caused by the expansion and contraction of ground water after the water has passed through the ground under the pavement.
 Potholes vary in size and shape and can cause serious damage to a car and can even be the cause of a car accident.

 Approach puddles of water with caution as they may disguise potholes.
 If you can’t avoid hitting a pothole, slow down before approaching and firmly grasp your steering wheel to ensure you have control of your vehicle.

 Rain, sleet, snow, hail and any other type of inclement weather can seriously affect a drivers ability to react quickly.
 By leaving extra space between your vehicle and those around you, you can help prevent an accident.
 In normal weather conditions, three seconds is considered a safe distance from the cars around you.